shreya23ps/Service-Support-Website/README.md

 # Usage Instructions

-   1. Register as a New User:
-      o	Navigate to the Register page and complete the sign-up form.

-   2. Apply for Services:
+   1. Apply for Services:

      	o	Log in, select a service (e.g., PAN Card), complete the application form, and upload required documents.

    3. Track Status:

      	o	Go to the Status Check section, input your application ID, and view updates.

-   4. Admin Tools:
+   5. Admin Tools:

      	o	Access the Admin Dashboard to manage user applications and monitor system analytics.